fuse-box/fuse-box/docs/electron.md

 ### Loading the application

-You can use the devServer, however it's not really nessesary, since FuseBox can launch a seperate WebSocket and comminicate with the process (for the HMR )
+You can use the devServer, however it's not really nessesary, since FuseBox can launch a separate WebSocket and comminicate with the process (for the HMR )

 ```ts